American Academy of Chefs Dinner at Tulalip Resort

 White Chocolate Arborio Rice Pudding Confit of Apple, Saffron Reduction & Honeycomb Confection

 The night ended with a standing ovation which made Gerry smile and say, "All in all this was a truly challenging and rewarding event for me as a chef.
 It was an honor and a privilege to be asked to prepare a meal for the chefs black tie event.
 We gave it our Tulalip best and I feel they were very pleased.
 It was a great night."

 Did you find the information about

 American Academy of Chefs Dinner at Tulalip Resort useful?
-Or did you notice something which is missing on this page?
+Or do you have additional info or questions?